Energy Balance in Humans

 The measuring has to be carried out in the early morning because of the circadian rhythm of body temperature which, concomitant to the energy metabolism drops to a minimum during these hours.

-In order to estimate an approximate basal metabolic rate of a healthy individual, the following formula is used: The basal metabolic rate is approx. 100 kJ per mass in kg per day, or 1 watt/kg.
-Thus, the basal metabolic rate of an individual with the body mass of 70 kg is about 7000 kJ/d.
+To estimate an approximate basal metabolic rate of a healthy individual, the following formula is used: The basal metabolic rate is approx. 100 kJ per mass in kg/day, or 1 watt/kg.
+Thus, the basal metabolic rate of an individual with a body mass of 70 kg is about 7000 kJ/day.